Funnyboy363/myshift/README.md

 `npm start`

 This will start the app and run it up.
-The port should be available on 3000.
+Open a window and type in localhost://3000

 ### How to use
 When in the app, only the page "Employees should currently show (As of Feb 23 2020) until logging in.
 This displays shifts of employees for a potential company that would use the app.